 But it also results in higher greenhouse gas emissions and a lot more waste!

-So it is essential to avoid impulse buying.
 But we should also consume in a more eco-friendly and ethical way.

 We can also find sustainable alternatives to the things we buy or even entirely stop buying some of them.